QCHackers/tqec/README.md

 ```sh
 python -m pip install ".[dev]"
 ```
+Installing all the dependencies might take a while.

 If no errors happen, the package is installed!
 You can try to launch a jupyter lab server
 ```sh